-The burial records of the Oude Kerk of Delft fixes Vermeer's burial on 15 December 1675.
+The burial records of the Delft Oude Kerk fixes Vermeer's burial on 15 December 1675.
 The once prosperous painter left 10 minor children and momentous debts to his wife, Catharina.
 In an effort to free herself of her creditors, she lamented the lack of financial resources caused by her husband who had lapsed into "decay and decadence."
-Decadence may have indicated the artist had lapsed into drink, a virtual plague in the Netherlands, or perhaps just a sudden physical decline such as a stroke or a heart failure.
-Catharina stated that the artist had become so burdened by his economic problems that "as if he had fallen into frenzy and in a day and a half had gone from being healthy to being dead."
-Although there is a tomb marker of Vermeer's grave in the Oude Kerk, its original location has been lost through the centuries.
+Decadence may have indicated the artist had lapsed into drink, a plague in the Netherlands, or perhaps just a sudden physical decline such as a stroke or a heart failure.
+Catharina stated that the artist had become so burdened by his economic problems that "as if he had fallen into a frenzy and in a day and a half had gone from being healthy to being dead."
+Although a tomb marker marks Vermeer's grave in the Oude Kerk, its original location has been lost through the centuries.

-As the Vermeer expert Walter Liedtke pointed out, the "similarities of this picture and in four late paintings by Vermeer might be taken as evidence of authenticity or imitation.
+According to Vermeer expert Walter Liedtke, the "similarities of this picture and in four late paintings by Vermeer might be taken as evidence of authenticity or imitation.
 Even the double shadow behind the music stand, the bluish-white illumination of the wall and its slight regularities could be interpreted as extremely subtle derivations from late works by Vermeer, assuming the imitator had access to them and the expertise to imitate their unusual effects.
 However, technical analysis and conservations have revealed that the painting is at least 250 years old and that it was made from the ground up of materials and methods distinctive of Vermeer.
-The canvas is so consistent in its comparatively course weave with the support of the Lacemaker that they may be from the same bolt of cloth."
+The canvas is so consistent in its comparatively coarse weave with the support of The Lacemaker that they may be from the same bolt of cloth."

 Furthermore, the orthogonals of the perspective all lead to a pinhole which was a practical method employed repeatedly by Vermeer and other painters to work out and verify the perspectival construction.
-Perhaps, the most convincing and peculiar piece of evidence in favor of the work's authenticity is the presence of natural ultramarine blue in minimal quantities in the gray paint mixture used to render the background wall.
-As far as conservators are aware, such use, found in various canvases by Vermeer, is rarely come across in the works of Dutch painters of the time.
+Perhaps, the most convincing and peculiar piece of evidence in favor of the work's authenticity is the presence of natural ultramarine blue in minimal quantities in the gray paint mixture used to depict the background wall.
+This technique is unusual, but not rare among upper-tier Dutch painters of the time.

-The most significant information regarding the dating of the work was furnished by Marieke de Winkel, costume expert for the Rembrandt Research Project, who has established, on the basis of research using a wide range of sources including contemporary letters, prints, paintings and doll's houses, that the hair-style and arrangement of hair-ribbons seen in this picture were fashionable only for a couple of years at the most, around 1670.
+The most significant information regarding the possible dating of the present work was furnished by Marieke de Winkel, costume expert for the Rembrandt Research Project.
+Based on research collected from a wide range of sources including contemporary letters, prints, paintings and doll's houses, De Winkel established that the hair style and arrangement of the red ribbons were fashionable only for a couple of years at the most, around 1670.

 The combination of hair pulled back into a bun with ringlets hanging down on each side and a mix of thin red and white ribbons in the hair soon gave way in popular fashion to the style seen in the two London paintings, where the hair is still drawn back into a bun, but with numerous small decorative curls around the hairline and no ringlets or other embellishments.
 The Louvre Lacemaker, which is generally dated around 1670 on stylistic grounds, shows very much the same hairstyle as that seen here, and this, together with the technical evidence linking the two pictures, suggests very strongly that the present painting of A Young Woman Seated at the Virginal should also be dated to around 1670, making it Vermeer's first exploration of the theme that was to provide the subject for his two famous paintings in the National Gallery.

 Lest we judge too harshly the final works of Vermeer, it should be kept in mind that he must have painted very little in his final years.
-His life, like the lives of many, was plagued by social unrest caused by the French invasion of the Netherlands in 1672 as well as an ever-growing family which proved increasingly difficult to provide for.
-Debt slowly closed in on Vermeer and his family although until the end of his life there is evidence that he was considered a respectable citizen.
-He was inscribed as a "schutter" or marksman of the Delft Civic Guard, a position which guaranteed a degree of honor and social standing.
+His life, like the lives of many, was plagued by social unrest and economic misfortune caused by the French invasion of the Netherlands in 1672, as well as an ever-growing family which proved increasingly difficult to provide for.
+Debt slowly closed in on Vermeer and his family, although until the end of his life there is evidence that he was considered a respectable citizen.
+He was inscribed as a schutter, or marksman, of the Delft Civic Guard, a position that guaranteed a degree of honor and social standing.

 In peacetime, acceptance in the militia required to be "among the most learned burgers from the most admirable families and those who are men of property."
-However, in times of war the entrance could be stretched to an occasional shoemaker and tailor.
+However, in times of war, the entrance could be stretched to an occasional shoemaker and tailor.
 A guard's pay, compared to their duties, consisting in a small subsidiary or a (partial) release from certain taxes, was negligible.
-Nevertheless, the membership in a Civic Guard was a matter of civic pride, an honor which lead to the development of a kind of "civic nobility" (burgeredeldom).
+Nevertheless, the membership in a Civic Guard was a matter of civic pride, an honor that led to the development of a kind of "civic nobility" (burgeredeldom).

-On March 30, 2004 Sotheby's announced the sale of the Young Woman Seated at the Virginal (to be distinguished from the London painting as of similar theme and title) as an authentic painting by Johannes Vermeer.
-This small unsigned canvas (about 8 x 10 inches or 25 x 20 centimeters) was first identified by modern collectors at an Amsterdam sale in 1814.
+On March 30 2004, Sotheby's announced the sale of A Young Woman Seated at the Virginals (not to be confused with the London painting as of similar theme and title) as an authentic painting by Johannes Vermeer.
+This small unsigned canvas (about 25 x 20 centimeters) was first identified by modern collectors at an Amsterdam sale in 1814.
 Since 1960, it was held in the private collection of Baron Freddy Rolin in Brussels who passionately believed in the painting's authenticity.
-Even though the work had never really stimulated more than lukewarm critical response, experts such as Hofstede de Groot, Phillip Hale, and P. T. A. Swillens had accepted it as an authentic Vermeer.
-Lawrence Gowing, who has perhaps written one of the most penetrating and influential interpretations of Vermeer's art, only perfunctorily included a photograph of it in his 1952 monograph.
+Even though the work had never stimulated more than lukewarm critical response, experts such as Hofstede de Groot, Phillip Hale, and P. T. A. Swillens had accepted it as an authentic Vermeer.
+Lawrence Gowing only perfunctorily included a photograph of it in his 1952 monograph.
 He did not, however, provide a comment about its artistic merits.

 The painting's fortune began to change when Walter Liedtke, curator of the comprehensive Vermeer and the Delft School show in New York and London (2001), decided at the very last minute to include it in that exhibition although it was not included in the catalogue.

-Although the belief of the painter of genius toiling away isolated within the confines of his studio may be a central myth of modernism, it had precious little to do with former times.
-In his famous Vite (see title page left), the artists that Giorgio Vasari admired are the same Renaissance artists we admire today, in nearly the same ranking and degree.
+Although the figure of the isolated genius painter toiling away within the confines of his studio may be a central myth of modernism, it had precious little to do with former times.
+In his famous Vite, the artists that Giorgio Vasari admired are the same Renaissance artists we admire today, in nearly the same ranking and degree.
 Much the same could be said for the French, Dutch, and Spanish schools.

 Perhaps the greatest exception to this rule is Johannes Vermeer.
 Outside a few celebrated works which held their own in the Netherlands, Vermeer's fame languished in near obscurity until the middle of the 19th century.
-He now keeps company of a handful of his fellow Masters, such as Leonardo, Raphael and Rembrandt van Rijn.
+He now keeps company of a handful of the greatest masters, such as Leonardo, Raphael and Rembrandt van Rijn.

 Den Meij (The May), Anon.
 [997 KB]